The Basics: Overview

 When your doctor recommends a screening, ask questions about the risks and benefits.
 All screening tests have potential risks.
 For example, some tests can cause problems like bleeding or infection.

 Sometimes, tests can give the wrong result.
-You could be told you have a disease when you don't (false positive).
+For example, a test could say that you have a disease when you really don't (false positive).
 This could lead to more tests that also have risks.

-Your doctor can help you decide if the benefits outweigh the risks for you.
+Your doctor can help you decide if the benefits of the screening outweigh the risks for you.

 Make sure you get the results from every screening.

-Ask how long it will take to get the test results.
-If the doctor doesn’t call you with the results, call the doctor's office to ask for them.
+Ask how long it will take to get your test results.
+If the doctor doesn’t call you with the results, call the office to ask for them.
 And if you don’t understand what the results mean, ask the doctor or nurse to explain them to you.

 Take Action: Cost and Insurance